uzvmohamed/ai-attendance.github.io/README.md

 </details>

 # Contact Us
-### If you have any questions or concerns about this Privacy Policy or how your data is used, please contact us at [Email].
+### If you have any questions or concerns about this Privacy Policy or how your data is used, please contact us at du-attendance@onmail.com.